Cookies help us deliver our services. By using our services, you agree to our use of cookies. Learn more

 Who is this trip for?

-This trip is for intermediate open water swimmers who want to explore the incredible ecosystem that make up Raja Ampat in Indonesia.
+This trip is for intermediate open water swimmers who want to explore the incredible ecosystem of Raja Ampat in Indonesia.
 Some of the swims may be challenging due to local weather conditions and currents, so it is important that swimmers are comfortable in these situations.

 We have given this trip a ‘Moderate’ grading.
 Most swimmers comfortable in the open water will be able to take part and enjoy one of these trips.